nakamura-to/nue/README.md

 * `next`: Function.
 A function to execute a next step immediately.
 * `async`: Function.
 A function to accept parameters for a next step and return a callback.
 * `end`: Function.
+A function to execute a last step immediately to end a control-flow.
-A function to execute a last step to end a control-flow.
+* `endWith`: Function.
+A function to execute a last step immediately with an error to end a control-flow.
+The first parameter is an error object.
+The error object is referred as `this.err` in a last step.
 * `data`: Object : A object to share arbitrary data between steps in a control-flow.
-* `args`: Array : An array equivalent to `arguments` for a step.
+* `args`: Array : An array equivalent to `arguments` for a step except this is real Array.
 * `flowName`: String : flow name.
 * `stepName`: String : step name.

 In addition to above ones, the context of a last step has a following property.

 * `err`: Object.
-An object represents an error which is thrown explicitly or passed to an async callback as first argument.
+An object represents an error which is thrown with `throw`, passed to `this.endWith` or passed to an async callback as first argument.

 ### flow(String flowName) -> Function